AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 }
 ```

-After deploying the contract, we can see that `Father` contract contains 4 functions.
-The outputs of `hip()` and `pop()` are successfully rewritten with output `"Father"`, while the output of the inherited `grandfather()` function is still `"Gatherfather"`.
+After deploying the contract, we can see that the `Father` contract contains 4 functions.
+The outputs of `hip()` and `pop()` are successfully rewritten with the output `"Father"`, while the output of the inherited `grandfather()` function is still `"Gatherfather"`.

 ### Multiple inheritance

 A solidity contract can inherit multiple contracts.
 The rules are:

 1. For multiple inheritance, parent contracts should be ordered by seniority, from the highest to the lowest.
 For example: `contract Son is Gatherfather, Father`.
-A error will be thrown if the order is not correct.
+An error will be thrown if the order is not correct.

 2. If a function exists in multiple parent contracts, it must be overridden in the child contract, otherwise an error will occur.